scrapy/scrapy/docs/intro/tutorial.rst

    [dmoz] INFO: Enabled item pipelines: ...
    [-] scrapy.management.web.WebConsole starting on 60738
    [-] scrapy.management.telnet.TelnetConsole starting on 51506
-   [dmoz/dmoz.org] INFO: Domain opened
+   [dmoz.org] INFO: Domain opened
-   [dmoz/dmoz.org] DEBUG: Crawled <http://www.dmoz.org/Computers/Programming/Languages/Python/Resources/> from <None>
+   [dmoz.org] DEBUG: Crawled <http://www.dmoz.org/Computers/Programming/Languages/Python/Resources/> from <None>
-   [dmoz/dmoz.org] DEBUG: Crawled <http://www.dmoz.org/Computers/Programming/Languages/Python/Books/> from <None>
+   [dmoz.org] DEBUG: Crawled <http://www.dmoz.org/Computers/Programming/Languages/Python/Books/> from <None>
-   [dmoz/dmoz.org] INFO: Domain closed (finished) [scrapy.management.web.WebConsole] (Port 60738 Closed)
+   [dmoz.org] INFO: Domain closed (finished) [scrapy.management.web.WebConsole] (Port 60738 Closed)
    [scrapy.management.telnet.TelnetConsole] (Port 51506 Closed)
    [-] Main loop terminated.

-Pay attention to the lines labeled ``[dmoz/dmoz.org]``, which corresponds to our spider identified by the domain "dmoz.org".
+Pay attention to the lines containing ``[dmoz.org]``, which corresponds to our spider (identified by the domain "dmoz.org").
 You can see a log line for each URL defined in ``start_urls``.
 Because these URLs are the starting ones, they have no referrers, which is shown at the end of the log line, where it says ``from <None>``.